 I also enjoy studying and identifying styles of the top players of today and yesterday.
 I feel I've learned the most from Botvinnik (find a target early and drill), Keres (bring your pieces to better and better squares) and Gligoric (it’s the center, stupid!).
 Other favorite players: Morphy, Pillsbury, Nimzovitch, Flohr, Boleslavsky, Stein, Petrosian, Fischer, Lombardy, Tal, Karpov, Mamedyarov and Ding Liren.
 There are many paradigms for organizing the great players’ styles.
 I begin by sorting them into two groups of either ‘tactical geometers’ such as Tal and Kasparov or ‘strategic geometers’ such as Fischer and Capablanca.

 Generally, I think new players learn the most from the 'transparent' and 'aggressive' GMs - Morphy, Pillsbury, Tarrasch, Alekhine, Keres, Gligoric, Spassky and are wise to initially avoid Nimzovitch, Capablanca and Fischer (deceptive simplicity), Tal (otherworldly although I believe the key to his combination-rich middle games is in how he gains tempi and open lines in the openings), Petrosian and Kasparov (unless you also have a thousand eyes).
 But when I taught chess years ago, no one played a game - theirs or anyone else's - until they could demonstrate up to an efficient K + B + B v K mate.
 The endgame has all the basic chess skills and ingredients in digestible form – visualization, calculation, pattern recognition, planning, strategy and ‘chess thinking.’

 I am also interested in considering the skills necessary to be a superior (>2400) chess player.
-I believe the core native skill is how the chess geometry is visualized and manipulated in the brain - and that to a very large degree 'you either have it, or you don't.'
+I believe the core native skill/ability is how the chess geometry is visualized and manipulated in the brain - and that to a very large degree 'you either have it, or you don't.'
 Obviously, I don't.
 My best guess is the information is processed as a language; perhaps accounting for chess, music and mathematics prodigies.
 Somewhere I recall reading that Capablanca’s autopsy showed very deep convolutions (folds) in his brain.